nmtc-run/nmtc-run.github.io/pages/volunteer.md

 # Spring & Fall Series

-Although we rarely require extra hands to present Spring & Fall Series races, by all means [contact us](/contact) if interested.
-Other excellent ways to participate include cheering runners on, sharing photos on social media, and bringing a dish to the series-finale potluck.
+When you volunteer for Spring and Fall Series races, you earn points toward the overall standings and stay eligible for the Ella Fennessey Award.
+Whenever you're not running, just [contact us](/contact) in advance or show up between 5:30 and 6:00 pm on race day.
+We’ll find a job for everyone!

 # Volunteering FAQ